jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 * |prokka| - Prokaryotic Annotation - is a software tool that finds and annotate bacterial, archaeal and viral features from genome sequences quickly and produce standards-compliant output files (e.g., GenBank, EMBL and GFF formats) [SEEMANN2014]_.

-* The annotation process of protein coding genes by |prokka| relies on several external feature prediction tools and has two main steps:
+* The annotation process of protein-coding genes by |prokka| relies on several external feature prediction tools and has two main steps:

   1. First, it uses Prodigal to identify the coordinates of candidate genes on the assembled genome.

-  2. Second, the putative gene product is predicted by similarity against a large database of known sequences.
+  2. Second, the putative gene product is predicted by similarity against an extensive database of known sequences.

 * You will use |prokka| to annotate all your bacterial assemblies from |spades| and |unicycler|.